AndHope/Basileia-Romaion/patch-notes.md

 # Update 139 So far.

 ## Treaties
-- Revamped various treaties from basic trade/foriegn investment rights to Treaty Port(In places where the Port was already owned by said tag)
+- Revamped various treaties from basic trade/foreign investment rights to Treaty Port(In places where the Port was already owned by said tag)
 - Also added in some resource exchanges in treaties instead of trade rights.
 - Update 04_ere_treaties.txt, these treaties are meant to go in the opposite of the intended direction
-- removed foreign_investment_rights from all the starting treaties because they ai appears to hate giving and receiving it and more likely to cause cancelations
+- removed foreign_investment_rights from all the starting treaties because they ai appears to hate giving and receiving it and more likely to cause cancellations

 ## Production Methods and Tech
 - Early Mining added as a new option for all mine types that doesn't require tools.
 Very good for markets that do not start with access to a good supply of tools but not efficient once tools are available.